themesberg/flowbite/content/forms/radio.md

 ---
 layout: home
-title: Tailwind CSS Radio - Flowbite
+title: Tailwind CSS Radio Button - Flowbite
 description: Use the Tailwind CSS form and input elements such as checkboxes, radios, textarea, text inputs to collect information from users with Flowbite
 group: forms
 toc: true